The 'Chemobrain' Phenomenon in People with Cancer

 A lot of research is being done on chemobrain.
 Doctors are trying to figure out exactly what causes it and what may be done to prevent or treat it.
 Some studies have shown that people have reported symptoms of chemobrain before even starting treatment.
 Still others report it even though they have never had chemotherapy; or they notice the problems when they are getting radiation or hormonal treatments for cancer.
 And, in some cases the symptoms continue for a long time after treatment ends.
-This information is useful for scientists trying to learn more about this problem and any potential treatments.
+This information is useful to learn more about this problem and any potential treatments.

 How to cope

 The impact of chemobrain varies for each person.
 A loss of memory or concentration can be more disabling for some people than others, depending on their lifestyle and daily use of these functions.
 For example, if a busy woman has a million things to do every day and has these subtle changes, it could cause more problems.
 Many times, others don't even notice the changes, but they can be very upsetting to the person having them.

 Until more is known, here are some tips to cope with chemobrain symptoms:

 Limit distractions.
 When trying to focus on a task, such as paying the bills or cooking dinner, do so in a calm, quiet environment.
 If possible, try to escape background noise from the TV or kids playing nearby.

 Practice difficult tasks.
 If you need to tackle a complex task, you may want to practice it until it becomes very familiar.